experiandataquality/electronicupdates/src/VB.NET/MetadataWebApi/README.md

 ## Compatibility

-This application has been compiled and tested on the following platforms:
+This sample code has been compiled and tested on the following platforms:

- * Visual Studio 2013 Premium with Update 4 on Windows 8.1 (Build 9600);
+ * Visual Studio Premium 2013 with Update 4 on Windows 8.1 (Build 9600);
- * Visual Studio 2013 Premium with Update 5 on Windows 8.1 (Build 9600);
- * Visual Studio 2015 Enterprise on Windows 8.1 (Build 9600).
+ * Visual Studio Enterprise 2015 on Windows 10 (Build 10240).